 Note: County-level data is not available if you display Apprentices by State Workload

-The map includes State Data from the Registered Apprenticeship Partners Information Database System (RAPIDS) and data uploaded by State Apprenticeship Agencies (SAA) states, except District of Columbia.
+The map includes State Data from the Registered Apprenticeship Partners Information Database System (RAPIDS) and data uploaded by State Apprenticeship Agencies (SAA) states.
 Data is available at the national, state, and county level.

 The data in the map is refreshed quarterly.

-FY21 and FY22 marked major achievements in the Office of Apprenticeship’s data modernization effort.
-Previously, the Office of Apprenticeship only had access to individual level data from the 41 states that used the Registered Apprenticeship Partners Information Management Data System (RAPIDS) for case management.
-The remaining 12 states and territories were State Apprenticeship Agency (SAA) states that chose to manage their own statewide registered apprenticeships and use their own performance system.
+FY23 marked major achievements in the Office of Apprenticeship’s data modernization effort.
+The Office of Apprenticeship has access to individual level data from the 43 states that used the Registered Apprenticeship Partners Information Management Data System (RAPIDS) for case management.
+The remaining 10 states and territories were State Apprenticeship Agency (SAA) states that chose to manage their own statewide registered apprenticeships and use their own performance system.
 While those states were still required to submit quarterly data to the Office of Apprenticeship, it was aggregate level data which did not include demographics, industries, occupations, and other useful information.
 The Office of Apprenticeship also only received aggregate level apprenticeship data from the Department of Defense for the United Services Military Apprenticeship Program (USMAP), the largest Registered Apprenticeship program with over 100,000 active-duty service members.